 Over the course of the years one question about the tribes of western Oregon has never been fully answered, Do the Tribal Members of the Grand Ronde and Siletz Reservations possess fishing rights?
 This essay offers a few case studies and a short analysis of the issue and question, that in many ways still exists today.
 In addition, I show how most people in the region do not understand tribal histories and have little or no knowledge of what occurred at the reservations because they were separated and segregated from the American communities of Oregon.
 This situation contributed greatly to the lack of understanding of Indian rights to fishing and hunting in the region.

 The Tribes of the region, some 60 tribes in western Oregon, were avid fishermen.
 Tribes at features like Willamette falls, the Cascades, and The Dalles had preferential access to fish, especially the anadramous salmon species, steelhead, lamprey, sturgeon, and smelt.
-The tribal villages of the Clackamas, Wasco, Wishram, Cascades (Watlala), and other Chinookans benefited greatly by being at the base of such river features.
-Other tribes on interior valley waterways, like the Willamette valley watershed also fished extensively but they balanced this food source with gathering and hunting.
-The Kalapuyans were well known for trading with the Clackamas at Willamette Falls for dried salmon.
+The tribal villages of the Clackamas, Wasco, Wishram, Cascades (Watlala), and other Chinookans benefited greatly by living in villages at the base of such river features.
+Other tribes in interior valley waterways, like the Willamette valley watershed, also fished extensively but they balanced this food source with gathering and hunting.
+The Kalapuyans were well known for trading with the Clackamas at Willamette Falls, their cooked and prepared camas, for dried salmon.

 In the 1850’s, American settlers and their government sought to removal of the tribes from their original traditional lands.
 By 1853 tribes were being removed to reservations where they could no longer freely access their traditional resources.
-The seasonal rounds, where interrupted by the fact that many of their traditional resources, like camas, wapato, and acorns, were being plowed under or logged by settler farmers seeking to build their farms and create vast agricultural fields.
-Waves of Oregon pioneers took all of the lands in the Willamette Valley leaving none for the tribes.
-Seeking to remove the tribe permanently, the federal government negotiated treaties with the Oregon tribes in 1853 to 1855.
+The seasonal rounds were interrupted by the fact that many of their traditional resources, like camas, wapato, and acorns, were being plowed under or logged by settler farmers seeking to build their farms and create vast agricultural fields.
+Waves of Oregon pioneers took all of the lands in the Willamette Valley leaving none for the tribes by 1851.
+Seeking to remove the tribes permanently, the federal government negotiated treaties with the Oregon tribes in 1853 to 1855.
 The first treaties were in the areas with the richest and wealthiest identified resources, like the Willamette Valley.